caph1993/caph-docs/readme.md

 # Spacing

-We use the new JSX spacing rules because they are simple and clear: inline spaces are preserved unless one or more newlines are present, in which case no space is preserved at all.
+The new JSX spacing rules are simple and clear: inline spaces are preserved unless one or more newlines are present, in which case no space is preserved at all.
 In other words, for a space string `\s+` occurring between two nodes (tag-tag or text-tag), if it matches `\s*?\n\s*`, it is removed, otherwise, it is replaced with a single space.
 In order to force a space or new lines, one can simply inject the desired string, e.g. `...${' '}...${'\n\n'}...`.

 However, these rules are not designed for the use pattern of parsing an html node with id, in which string injection is unavailable.
 More importantly, in this pattern, it makes more sense to have a tex-like spacing mode in which text chunks are automatically set to `<p>`, converting `\s*?\n\n\s+` into paragraph break and shorter jumps into single space.
-This use case makes it mandatory to handle inline elements and inline plugins specially.
+This handling inline and display elements separately is complicated, because there is no standard way of inspecting whether an already rendered element is inline or display.
+For instance if we run ```caph.parse`hello ${caph.parse`<span>my</span>`} world`;```, the outer parser has to figure out that the inner output is inline, even though the inner element is a `vDom` and not a `AstNode` because it was already parsed by, say, `preact`.

+---

+I need to make the parser iterative and constructive if I want to simplify the stop-on-error feature.
+The constructor will just catch and return the tree constructed so far.

+---

 ```html